-Reconstruction procedures for facial paralysis involve transfer of muscle and/or graft nerves from another area of the face or the body.
+Corrective procedures for facial paralysis involve transfer of muscle and/or graft nerves from another area of the face or the body.
 An old procedure, known as temporalis tendon transfer, involves taking the temporalis muscle, one of the muscles normally used for chewing (mastication), and transferring it to the corners of the mouth.
 This same type of operation can be also used to improve closure of the eyelids.
 If the paralysis is on only one side (unilateral), a “cross-facial nerve graft” is an option.
 The procedure involves taking a sensory nerve from the calf, attaching it to a branch of the functioning facial nerve on the normal side of the face and then waiting until the regenerating nerve fibers cross over the face to reach the paralyzed side where it is joined to a motor nerve of a thin muscle transferred to the face by microvascular anastomosis.

 The most recent procedure, called “the smile operation”, involves microvascular transfer of a muscle from the thigh (gracillis) to the face and connecting the nerves that normally supply the masseter muscle (one of the muscles used for chewing).
 This operation has shown remarkable results in terms of speech, facial mobility and self-esteem.
 Frequent lubrication for dry eyes is often necessary.

 Physical therapy may be needed for individuals with various orthopedic abnormalities.
-Occupational therapy may be beneficial, especially in patients with abnormalities of the hands, fingers and toes.
+Occupational therapy may also be beneficial, especially in patients with abnormalities of the hands, fingers and toes.
 Speech therapy may be necessary for some affected children.
-Strabismus is usually surgically correctable, although some physicians recommend delaying these procedures as the condition sometimes improves on its own with age.
+Strabismus is usually surgically correctable, although some physicians recommend delaying these procedures as the condition sometimes improves with age.
 Operations may also be necessary for the various skeletal malformations affecting the limbs and jaws.
 Specialized procedures to correct abnormalities and/or underdevelopment of the chest wall and breast are available.

 Splints, braces and prostheses may be necessary for individuals with congenital limb abnormalities.
 Genetic counseling may be of benefit for affected individuals and their families.